ChangedNameTo/MarkovLearner/README.md

-# Shitpost Learner
+# Markov Learner

-shitpost /SCHIT-pohst/ - a comment that contains nothing of intended value, but at the same time is not intended to troll with.

-This script uses Markov chains to learn how to shitpost.
-Using a user-specified board, this script trains a Markov chain on all posts on all pages of said board and generates shitposts on command.
+This script uses Markov chains to learn how to post.
+Using a user-specified board, this script trains a Markov chain on all posts on all pages of said board and generates post on command.
 Also includes a random image from the same board.
 This doesn't actually post to 4chan.

 This makes extensive use of 4chan's read-only JSON API.

-For a non-CLI version that runs in your browser, take a look at the [web branch](https://github.com/eon8ight/shitpost-learner/tree/web).

 # Dependencies